 Furthermore, the argument that agrofuels will reduce the dependency on fossil fuels has also been proved wrong.
-In fact, production of agrofuels relies on fossil fuel-based production methods, namely, the use of fertilisers and pesticides as well as machinery for planting and harvesting.
-A further consequence of the production of agrofuels is the use of a monoculture form of production based on agro-toxins which will only add to global warming, destroy biodiversity and contaminate groundwater.
-In addition, the increased use of agro-toxins will lead to an increase in the intake of toxins by consumers.
-The increase in use of agro-toxins as well as the non-rotation of crops will also reduce soil fertility.
-In addition, the conversion of rainforests, savannas and grasslands into cropland for the production of agrofuels will create a 'biofuel carbon debt' as a result of the release of 17 to 420 times more CO2 than the amount of emissions 'saved' as a result of agrofuel use.
-The conversion of natural habitats will also result in an irreversible loss of biodiversity, the impact of which will be explained later in this chapter.
+In fact, production of agrofuels relies on fossil fuel-based production methods, namely, the use of fertilisers and pesticides as well as machinery for planting and harvesting232.
+A further consequence of the production of agrofuels is the use of a monoculture form of production based on agro-toxins which will only add to global warming, destroy biodiversity and contaminate groundwater233.
+The increase in use of agro-toxins as well as the non-rotation of crops will also reduce soil fertility234.
+In addition, the conversion of rainforests, savannahs and grasslands into cropland for the production of agrofuels will create a "biofuel carbon debt" as a result of the release of 17 to 420 times more CO2 than the amount of emissions "saved" as a result of agrofuel use235.
+The conversion of natural habitats will also result in an irreversible loss of biodiversity, the impact of which will be explained later in this chapter236.